Jerry Colonna (entertainer): Personal life

 He was of Italian heritage.
 Colonna's parents were Elisabetta Magro and Giuseppe Colonna from Muro Lucano (Potenza).
-He married Florence Purcell, (Porciello) whom he reportedly met on a blind date in 1930; the couple adopted a son, Robert, in 1941.
+He married Florence Purcell (Porciello), whom he reportedly met on a blind date in 1930; the couple adopted a son, Robert, in 1941.
 The marriage lasted 56 years.
 After his guest shot on The Monkees, Colonna suffered a stroke.
 Its paralytic effect forced his retirement from show business (save for a couple of brief cameo appearances in late 1960s/early 1970s Bob Hope specials), and a 1979 heart attack forced him to spend the last seven years of his life in the Motion Picture and Television Hospital.
 Florence stayed by his side to the end, when he died of kidney failure in 1986.
-She died eight years later at the same hospital.
+She died eight years later at the same hospital in 1994.

-His son, Robert Colonna, has been involved in theater for nearly 60 years, since first appearing on stage with his father.
+His son, Robert Colonna, has been involved in theater for nearly 60 years since first appearing on stage with his father.
 He was a member of the famed Trinity Repertory Company in Providence, Rhode Island.
 He is the founder and director of the Rhode Island Shakespeare Theater.
 He has also directed many productions at Rhode Island College, and in 2007, published a biography of his father's life, Greetings, Gate!: The Story of Professor Jerry Colonna.

-Colonna's great-great niece is American stand-up comedienne Sarah Colonna.
-It is not known if he was related to the Italian Colonna family of nobles.
+Colonna's great-great niece is American stand-up comedian Sarah Colonna.

 Popular culture references

 Colonna was a popular radio and film figure at the same time that Warner Bros. cartoons hit their stride.
 Accordingly, his facial expressions and catchphrases were caricatured many times in the company's cartoons.
-Along with "Greetings, Gates!" variations and references to "Yehudi," several cartoons included variations on his oft-used observation, "Ahhhh, yes! [appropriate adjective], isn't it?!"
+Along with "Greetings, Gates!" variations and references to "Yehudi", several cartoons included variations on his oft-used observation, "Ahhhh, yes! [appropriate adjective], isn't it?!"
+Mel Blanc voiced most of Colonna's caricature appearances.